Effects of Ionic Strength on the Morphology, Scattering, and Mechanical Response of Neurofilament-Derived Protein Brushes: Results and Discussion

 Our theory facilitates the calculation of the density distribution of each constituent protein residue, which enables us to further elucidate the microstructure of the coexisting morphology.
 In our multi-block charged macromolecular model, this corresponds to the density distribution of a particular block as indicated by Eq.~\ref{SCF:b}.
 Fig.~\ref{fig:blocki} shows the distribution of two representative blocks at $I = 6$ and $10$ mM.
 Block 3 (Fig.~\ref{fig:block3}) is the middle block less affected by the grafted chain end and is moderately charged.
-Block 5 (Fig.~\ref{fig:block5}) contains the free chain end and is the most positively charged among all the blocks.
+Block 5 (Fig.~\ref{fig:block5}) is the ending block which contains the free chain end and is the most positively charged among all the blocks.
 As shown in Fig.~\ref{fig:blocki}, these two blocks exhibit remarkably different responses to changing $I$.
 Block 3 remains collapsed in the inner condensed layer.
 Its density distribution is largely insensitive to $I$, only with a slight compression at 10 mM due to the increase of electrostatic screening.
-On the other hand, Block 5 is distributed both in the inner condensed layer and in the diffuse layer.
+On the other hand, the distribution of Block 5 is bimodal, signifying its presence both in the inner condensed layer and in the outer diffuse layer.
 In stark contrast to Block 3, the density distribution of Block 5 changes significantly with $I$.
 As $I$ increases from 6 mM to 10 mM, a pronounced fraction of residues move from the outer diffuse layer to the inner condensed layer.
 The density of remaining residues in the outer layer shrinks significantly, which is reflected by a decrease of the brush height as shown in Fig.~\ref{fig:prof}.

 The features of the distributions of Block 3 and Block 5 illustrate that the coexisting brushes consist of two populations of chains, collapsed and stretched, as shown by the schematic in Fig.~\ref{fig:blocki_schem}.
 The inner condensed layer is comprised of all the collapsed chains and the beginning portion of the stretched chains, whereas the outer diffuse layer includes only the remaining portion of the stretched chains.
 As $I$ increases, the population of stretched chains transfers to that of the collapsed conformation.
 Only the stretched conformation is sensitive to the ionic strength, which becomes less extended as screening strength increases.
 This underlying picture of the coexisting morphology in NFH brushes is consistent with previous theoretical and experimental results observed in synthetic polyelectrolyte brushes \cite{klushin_microphase_2001, ballauff_phase_2016}.